Kate Middleton wears polka dot outfit to watch Wimbledon men’s singles final

 Kate was asked if it was her son’s first time at Wimbledon, prompting her to turn to him and say: “Is this your first time?
 It is, isn’t it?” to which he replied: “Yes”.

-She was asked why her daughter, Princess Charlotte, was not in attendance and replied: “It’s George’s treat today.”
+She was asked why her daughter, Princess Charlotte, was not in attendance, and replied: “It’s George’s treat today.”

 Kate was also in attendance at Wimbledon on Saturday to watch the women’s singles final, which was won by Elena Rybakina.